JayKayAce/Technical-Articles/tutorials/Desktop Python Application/article/Desktop Python App.md

 Exiting ToDo
 ```

-We can see that the application can start up, print the welcome message and shut down then we send the `Q` command, and we are ready to make an application.
-This step is important because we now know that the application does not have any syntactical errors or strange behavior.
+We can see that the application can start up, print the welcome message and shut down then we send the `Q` command, and print the exit message.
+This is the bare bones of any application and we can test this immediately.
+This step is important, because we now know that the application does not have any syntactical errors or strange behavior.

-> **Note**: Using the `print(__doc__)` in the beginning of the code is a nifty feature that makes sure that anything we put into the documentation in the top of the todo file will be printed when the program starts.
-This is useful for our users to see the application documentation for now when starting the program.
+> **Tip**: Using the `print(__doc__)` in the beginning of the code is a nifty feature that makes sure that anything we put into the documentation in the top of the todo file will be printed when the program starts.
+This is useful for our users to see the application documentation for now when starting the program, and it is easy for us to add to this.

-The reason for doing this so early in the process, where the application still really simple and easy to understand, is to eliminate the complications of building the application.
+The reason for doing this test so early in the process, where the application still really simple and easy to understand, is to eliminate the complications of building the application.
 This is key to building applications in general, that we take small increments and solve the problems we run into in before moving on to implement the next feature.
-Consider the opposite case where you write more than 1000 lines of application code before testing if the code actually works and then tests this application using the python interpreter, are you then testing on the same level as the user or could there be some errors?
+Consider the opposite case where you write more than 1000 lines of application code before testing.
+How do you know the code actually works?
+Are you then testing on the same level as the user or could there be some errors that you are missing?

-### Before moving on

-Before we move on let's make sure that our environment is setup correctly, so we have all the tools for building the application.

-1. Create a [Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/) and activate this
-2. Install [pyinstaller](https://realpython.com/pyinstaller-python/) in the activated environment using [pip](https://realpython.com/what-is-pip/)
-3. Create a `todo.py` file in a folder next to your environment, you can use my example here.

-After all these steps we are ready to build our application.

 ### Building from command line

-When the package is installed we now have access to the pyinstaller command inside our virtual environment, so lets get specific before we start building.
-We would like the application be combined into a single file for easy distribution.
-Reading the documentation for pyinstaller this can be done with the `--onefile` flag. lets try that from the command line:
+Let's get specific before we start building.
+We would like the application be combined into a single file for easy distribution and easy deployment for our users.
+Reading the documentation for pyinstaller this can be done with the `--onefile` flag.
+Let's try that from the command line for now:

 ```shell
 c:\Code> pyinstaller todo.py --onefile